Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Introduction

 \section{Introduction}

-The aspiration of representation learning is to encode general-purpose representations that transfer well to diverse downstream tasks, where self-supervised methodologies \citep{moco,simclr} dominate due to their advantage in exploiting large-scale unlabeled data.
-Despite significant progress in learning representations of still images \citep{mae,CLIP}, the real world is dynamic and requires reasoning over time.
-In this paper, we focus on {out-of-the-box spatiotemporal representation learning}, a more challenging but practical task towards generic video understanding with cognitive capabilities.
+The aspiration of representation learning is to encode general-purpose representations that transfer well to diverse downstream tasks, where self-supervised methodologies \cite{moco,simclr} dominate due to their advantage in exploiting large-scale unlabeled data.
+Despite significant progress in learning representations of still images \cite{mae,CLIP}, the real world is dynamic and requires reasoning over time.
+In this paper, we focus on \emph{out-of-the-box spatiotemporal representation learning}, a more challenging but practical task towards generic video understanding, which aims to capture hidden representations that can be further used to conduct reasoning on broader tasks, \eg, classification and retrieval.

-There have been various attempts at self-supervised pre-training on video data from discriminative learning objectives~\citep{rspnet,ascnet,long} to generative ones~\citep{VideoMAE,VideoMAE_Kaiming}, where the core is context capturing in spatial and temporal dimensions.
-Though promising results are achieved when transferring the pre-trained models to downstream video recognition~\citep{ssv2,ucf,hmdb} via fine-tuning, the learned representations are still far away from out-of-the-box due to the unsatisfactory linearly probing results (see Figure \ref{fig:intro}(a)).
-Moreover, existing works mostly develop video models on the highly curated dataset with particular biases, \ie K400~\citep{kinetics}.
-Their applicability in the real world is questioned given the observed performance drops when training on a larger but uncurated dataset, YT180M~\citep{merlot}.
-We argue that all you need to address the above issues is cognition-level spatiotemporal understanding like human beings.
-But current video models generally exploit visual-only perception (\eg pixels) without explicit semantics.
+There have been various attempts at self-supervised pre-training on video data from discriminative learning objectives~\cite{rspnet,ascnet,long} to generative ones~\cite{VideoMAE,VideoMAE_Kaiming}, where the core is context capturing in spatial and temporal dimensions.
+Though promising results are achieved when transferring the pre-trained models to downstream video recognition~\cite{ssv2,ucf,hmdb} via fine-tuning, the learned representations are still far away from out-of-the-box given the poor linearly probing results (see Figure \ref{fig:intro}(a)).
+Moreover, existing works mostly develop video models on the highly curated dataset with particular biases, \ie, K400~\cite{kinetics}.
+Their applicability in the real world is questioned given the observed performance drops when training on a larger but uncurated dataset, YT-Temporal~\cite{merlot}.
+We argue that, to address the above issue, the rich spatiotemporal semantics contained in the video itself should be fully exploited.
+But current video models generally exploit visual-only perception (\eg, pixels) without explicit semantics.